|Miles Lord: Minnesota’s Maverick Judge will air on TPT/Twin Cities PBS

 There is also no doubt that, if he were alive today, Miles Lord would be urging us all to heed better selves.
 And he would be quoting his favorite poem, which he often used to exhort his audiences to reach out to their brothers and sisters—and to the extended family of man—who were in need of help:

 “That applies to me,” he said.
 “And, my friends, it applies to you.”

 The documentary Miles Lord: Minnesota’s Maverick Judge is a co-production of Twin Cities PBS/TPT Partnerships and the University of Minnesota Press, with funding provided by Ciresi Conlin LLP, and can be seen statewide on PBS stations and streaming at tpt.org beginning November 19, 2017.
 Here’s a trailer.

-Miles Lord: The Maverick Judge Who Brought Corporate America to Justice.
+Roberta Walburn is author of Miles Lord: The Maverick Judge Who Brought Corporate America to Justice.
 Walburn is an attorney based in Minneapolis, Minnesota, where she has been named one of the most influential members of the legal profession in state history and recognized by the University of Minnesota for “shaping the legal landscape for the benefit of society.”
 Previously, she worked as a reporter for the Minneapolis Star Tribune and Buffalo (N.Y.)
 Evening News and as a legislative assistant to U.S. Senator Paul Wellstone, as well as serving as a law clerk to U.S. District Judge Miles Lord.

 “An intimate, compelling portrait of a courageous and exceptional man who believed in justice and never backed down.”